digiscot/digiscot-website/pages/evolution/digital-pioneers/diwc.md

 ### How did you go about it?

 **Parven:** We first started by sharing the story of our staff members.
 We interviewed a few of our staff members and posted their story along with their picture on our website and social media platforms.
 Each week we published one new story.
-We realised that many of our learners enjoy reading the journey of other women – our social media reach and engagement went through the roof.
+We realised that many of our learners enjoyed reading the journey of other women – our social media reach and engagement went through the roof!
 Many of our learners find that they have had a similar experiences and can relate to what other women have been through.

 To undertake the interviews, we used a recording device instead of writing the interview down as this saves time and allowed us to transcribe and edit the interview more accurately.
 Once the interview was written it was emailed to our learners for approval and they then provided us with their photographs.
 Interviewing and editing a story could take up to 2 to 3 hours.